christi3k/zulip-gci/explaining-git.md

 This copy has a **.git** directory and a **working copy**, just like every Git repository.

-The Git repository that you have cloned to your laptop, or on a remote server, are basically the same as the repository that is hosted on GitHub:
+The Git repository that you have cloned to your laptop, or on a server, are basically the same as the repository that is hosted on GitHub:

 ```
- LAPTOP              GITHUB              REMOTE SERVER
+ LAPTOP              GITHUB              SERVER
 *--------------*    *--------------*    *--------------*
 | .git         |    | .git         |    | .git         |
 |--------------|    |--------------|    |--------------|